-Ready to start building your wardrobe foundation?
-It’s easier than you think!
 Get step-by-step help editing your closet of the clothes you no longer need and filling it with style for the way you live.
-It’s all included in your instant download of the Frantic But Fabulous style makeover workshop, “No More Yoga Pants: How to Dress Better, Shop Smarter and Reclaim Your Style.”
-Get it today!
+Say goodbye to “I have nothing to wear”!
+It’s all included in your instant download of the “No More Yoga Pants: How to Dress Better, Shop Smarter and Reclaim Your Style,” style makeover workshop